npuheart/tutorial/doc/source/index.rst

    cardiac-perfusion

 Welcome to PyVista's tutorial!
+See :cite:`Strunk1979` for an introduction to stylish writing.

 Here you can find all the resources to be up and running with PyVista in no time.
 Feel free to reference our dedicated documentation at `PyVista